yashika-2912/coffee-house/README.md

-A visually appealing and responsive Coffee Website built using HTML and CSS, designed to showcase a coffee shop’s offerings and provide a seamless user experience.
+A visually appealing and responsive Coffee Website built using HTML and CSS(internal), designed to showcase a coffee shop’s offerings and provide a seamless user experience.

 ** Features**